nhsx/open-source-policy/open-source-policy.md

 Projects have finite life spans and may go through periods of substantial activity before being retired, deprecated or archived.
 Most shared repositories will require regular maintenance and some updating between the two to ensure that component versions and data connections are current.
 Where projects are coded in the open, part of this maintenance process may involve a branching strategy (for features or releases) to prevent multiple conflicting versions of the code.

 README files should clearly indicate if a decision has been made to cease maintenance of a project, and the date from which support will end.
+If project leads are aware that required components or other dependencies are out of date or no longer function at that point, they may want to include an appropriate caution in the relevant part of the README.

 ## 5. Working with the NHS